mrotundo/datalakedev/docs/index.md

 * Access control and management
 * ETL and task management
 * **Blueprints** (templates) for data ingestion, which provide templates for setting up
-* Automated partion detection (vs. new table creation) on ingest
+* Automated partition detection (vs. new table creation) on ingest
 * Has data cleansing functionality built in, including some Machine Learning and fuzzy matching capabilities.
 This provides for the ability to handle deduplication and data linkage.